Chainfire/liveboot/README.md

 somewhere that was already smelly back in 2011.
 This is not a shining example of how to build apps in 2020.

+Especially if you're primarily familiar with newer devices, there may be some weird constructs with regards to root, but keep in mind this app should still be working on Android's as old as 5.0, and supporting several different root solutions and versions.

 I did not go through the code to clean it up before dumping it here.
 Comments could be outdated or just plain wrong.